david-cortes/poismf/README.md

 The model is similar to [Hierarchical Poisson Factorization](https://arxiv.org/abs/1311.1704), but uses regularization instead of a bayesian hierarchical structure, and is fit through proximal gradient descent instead of variational inference, resulting in a procedure that, for larger datasets, can be more than 400x faster than HPF, and 15x faster than implicit-ALS as implemented in the package [implicit](https://github.com/benfred/implicit).

-(Alternatively, can also use L1 regularization or a mixture of L1 and L2, and use a conjugate gradient method instead of proximal gradient, which is slower but less likely to fail)
+(Alternatively, can also use L1 regularization or a mixture of L1 and L2, and use a conjugate gradient method instead of proximal gradient)

-At the moment it does not have a complete API, only a function to optimize the user/item factor matrices in-place - a similar API to [hpfrec](https://www.github.com/david-cortes/hpfrec) will come in the future.
-The R version has some basic `predict` functionality though.

 The implementation is in C with interfaces for Python and R. Parallelization is through OpenMP.